The Archives and its Collections

 By appointment only

-The Manhattan College Archives serves as the final repository for the historical records of Manhattan College.
+The Manhattan University Archives serves as the final repository for the historical records of Manhattan University.
 Its primary purpose is to document the history of the College and to provide source material for administrators, faculty, students, alumni, and other members of the College community, as well as scholars, authors, and other interested persons who seek to evaluate the impact of the College's activities on the history of American social, cultural, and intellectual development.

 The Collection